laurahetz/sabot/README.md

 The benchmarking suite takes as input a `.json` file containing the descriptions of all benchmarks to run.

-The script `cmd/config-gen.sh` helps with the creation of config files for different purposes:
+The script `cmd/config-gen.sh` helps with the creation of config files for different purposes.
+It takes as interactive input the number of threads the simultated multi-client benchmarks should run on.
+Set this based on your available hardware.
+It outputs the config files listed below
   - Full set of benchmarks: `app/benchmarks/configs_full.json` contains all benchmark configurations to run the experiments described in our paper.
   - Small set of benchmarks: `app/benchmarks/configs_small.json` contains a reduced set of benchmark configurations to run experiments in shorter time and on hardware with less memory.
   - Test set of benchmarks: `app/benchmarks/configs_test.json` contains basic test configurations.

 ```shell
 ./cmd/config-gen.sh